Transfer Credits for Undergraduate Programs

 Another option for earning credit for knowledge you already have is to take the CLEP (or other regionally accepted exams).
 CLEP is offered through The College Board and are accepted nationally and internationally and are recommended by the American Council on Education.
 CLEP is probably the best test-based option to earn college credit, other than our own credit by exam (test-out) option.

-Can I find out whether course credits I've already earned at another college will transfer before I apply?
+Can I find out whether credits I earned at another college will transfer before I apply?

 How does Champlain determine if a course is eligible for transfer credits?